jithinofficials-sketch/TEST/README.md

 ## Step 9 — Decommission the old Droplet

-Only after: new Droplet stable for several days with zero errors, app confirmed writing/reading correctly, monitoring confirmed working, and a fresh independent backup taken from the new Droplet's data.
+Only after: new Droplet stable for several days with zero errors, **RAM/swap behavior specifically confirmed acceptable** (see Step 1's warning signs — this is a firmer bar than usual given the 2GB sizing risk), app confirmed writing/reading correctly, monitoring confirmed working, and a fresh independent backup taken from the new Droplet's data.

 1. `docker rm clickhouse-prod-new` and `docker rm clickhouse-prod` on the old Droplet
 2. Detach and destroy the old DO Volume (`clickhouse-storage`, 150GB)